e4monw/nodechat-v4/README.md

 # nodechat
-Node.js chat server... on version 3 now! we are making it more efficient, faster and better :)

-Based off the tutorial code from socket.io
+Node.js chat server now on v4.

 developed by fatbu and EamonWong